Jeshii/DeathMarch/bylaws.md

 Team Size
 ---------
 A team may only be as big as the transportation the captain can provide.
-If more than one team captain wants to form a common team, they must choose amongst themselves who will be the captain.
+If more than one driver wants to form a common team, they must choose amongst themselves who will be the captain.
 Anyone who drives but does not become a captain will be known as a ranger.
 A team must consist of 2 or more people.

 Team Flair
 ----------
-All teams may choose a name, team colors, and a mascot.
+All teams may choose a name, team colors, motto, and a mascot.

 Team Completion
 ---------------